How to have beautiful skin at any age

 What you put onto your body

-This is where magical ‘lotions and potions’ will come into play, which can range from make-up removing products to moisturisers and exfoliators.
-A number of these can easily become part of a daily routine while getting ready in the morning or whilst using your walk-in shower, keeping wrinkles at bay and enhancing the beauty of your skin.
+This is where magical ‘lotions and potions’ will come into play, which can range from makeup-removing products to moisturisers and exfoliators.
+A number of these can easily become part of a daily routine while getting ready in the morning or whilst using your walk-in bath or shower, keeping wrinkles at bay and enhancing the beauty of your skin.

 Cleansing – “is the foundation of great looking skin.
 Double cleanse using a cleansing balm to break down makeup and SPF and then follow with a cream cleanser or wash off cleanser.
 A microfibre or muslin cloth will help to remove every trace of cleanser.
 Check out the latest cleansing brushes which help to tone the facial contours while efficiently removing every trace of makeup.
 A facemask can help to thoroughly cleanse pores and smooth and tone, aim to use one at least once a week.”

 Exfoliation – “be sure to exfoliate regularly using a gentle exfoliator to remove dead skin cells and encourage faster cell turnover.
 Use Alpha Hydroxy Acids (glycolic and lactic acids) and Beta Hydroxy Acids (salicylic acid) to effectively rebalance the skin and break down the cornified top layer and unclog pores to reveal fresher younger looking skin beneath.”